Blog

 }

-Executing asynchronous code requires a lot of CPU because of all it needs to run the State Machines.
-A lot of asynchronous code could make your application look efficient because the UI will never be block but consuming a lot of CPU can result of very few efficient applications, that can drill the battery on a mobile for example.
-To make applications more efficients you need to use async and await only when you need to execute asynchronous code and not all the time, despite of what you can hear sometimes ("make all your code asynchronous!", "use async and await everywhere!").
+Executing asynchronous code requires a lot of CPU because of everything it needs to run the State Machines.
+A lot of asynchronous code could make your application look efficient because the UI will never be blocked, but consuming a lot of CPU can result in very inefficient applications, which can drain the battery on a mobile for example.
+To make applications more efficient you need to use async and await only when you need to execute asynchronous code and not all the time, despite what you can hear sometimes ("make all your code asynchronous!", "use async and await everywhere!").

-Let's see an example of unecessary asynchronous code:
+Let's see an example of unnecessary asynchronous code:

 private async Task SomeAsyncMethod()